pyblosxom/pyblosxom/docs/deploy_apache_mod_wsgi.rst

 .. _deploy-apache-mod-wsgi:

 ==============================================
- Deploying PyBlosxom with Apache and mod_wsgi
+ Deploying Pyblosxom with Apache and mod_wsgi
 ==============================================

 Summary